The Housing Auth of the City of Nanticoke

 Last Updated on 05/28/2015.

-As of the most recent VMS report, The Housing Auth of the City of Nanticoke manages 49 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, The Housing Auth of the City of Nanticoke manages 49 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 13% having issued approximately 4 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 1 months on the waiting list1.